danielbodnar/awesome-stars/README.md

 ## database

+- [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - Liveblocks is a real-time collaboration infrastructure for developers.
 - [atomicdata-dev/atomic-server](https://github.com/atomicdata-dev/atomic-server) - Create, share, fetch and model Atomic Data!
 This project consists of a graph database + server, a CLI and a rust library.
 - [pubkey/client-side-databases](https://github.com/pubkey/client-side-databases) - An implementation of the exact same app in Firestore, AWS Datastore, PouchDB, RxDB and WatermelonDB
 - [blahah/yunodb](https://github.com/blahah/yunodb) - A portable, persistent, electron-embeddable fulltext search + document store database for node.js